momentum-mod/docs/content/docs/guide/map_submission/map_zoning.md

 ## Zone Editing
 Any zone can be edited after it's creation.
-Simply click the **Edit Points** button and choose the side/vertex you want to edit.
+Simply click the **Edit Points** button and choose the point you want to edit.
+- Corners - Allow you to edit the XY position of an individual vertex
+- Edges - Allow you to create additional vertices
+- Sides - Allow you to move a side along it's axis
 {{<video src="/videos/map_zoning/editing_zones.mp4">}}